 Here are the principles which apply to a marine insurance policy-

-- Principle of Utmost Good Faith= The marine insurance policy relies on the principle of utmost good faith, which clearly states that at the time of filling the marine insurance policy document, the applicant should disclose the correct information.
+The marine insurance policy relies on the principle of utmost good faith, which clearly states that at the time of filling the marine insurance policy document, the applicant should disclose the correct information.
 Also, the applicant would not withhold any material information.
 If the applicant conceals or hides important information, the marine insurance company has all rights to reject the policy application.

 Case: L.S Fashion is planning to buy a marine insurance policy.
 It means, the company should disclose all the material information about its current state.
 In case L.S Fashion hides material information, the marine insurance company has all rights to reject the policy application.
 Even if at the time of the claim, the insurer finds out that L.S Fashion hides material facts, it can reject its policy application form.

-- Principle of Indemnity= As per this principle, the marine insurance policyholder would be compensated only to the extent of the loss.
+As per this principle, the marine insurance policyholder would be compensated only to the extent of the loss.
 It means, the person should not purchase marine insurance to earn profits.
 In any case, the policyholder will not get more than the actual loss incurred.

 Case: L.F Electronics got a major contract of exporting electrical items to a buyer situated in Dubai.
 To get protection against various losses or damages, the company also purchased a marine insurance policy.
-In this case, the company had a marine insurance policy, but it did not mean that L.F Electronics could act carelessly.
-It means, L.F Electronics would require taking all precautionary steps to curtail the losses or damages.
+In this case, the company had a marine insurance policy, but it doesn’t mean that L.F Electronics could act carelessly.
+It means L.F Electronics would require taking all precautionary steps to curtail the losses or damages.
 In any way, L.F Electronics couldn’t act carelessly just because it purchased a marine insurance policy.